Divine Prosperity: Heresy or What? #2

 Reasons abound as to why people become workaholics.
 An impoverished childhood, parents who expressed doubts about our intelligence or ability to succeed, the pride which comes through accomplishment, and the power which comes through success and financial clout are all reasons why people fall for this particular idol.
 I’ve covered addictions and recovery from them in my two-part series on the topic, so I won’t rehash the topic of addictions and recovery from them here.

-We have all heard clichés concerning unhappy rich people and how money doesn’t buy happiness.
-While I have often joked that I would love to have a shot at being that melancholy dude driving a Ferrari, the reason this has become such a cliché is because it is absolutely true.
-And, Solomon, the richest man in history as we have already covered in the first article of this series, appears to be the first to say so in writing and he speaks from his personal experience.
+We have all heard the clichés concerning depressed rich people and how money doesn’t buy happiness.
+While I have often joked that I would love to have a shot at being that melancholy dude driving a Ferrari, the reason this has become clichéd is because it is absolutely true.
+And, Solomon, the richest man in history as we have already covered in the first article of this series, appears to be the first person to say so in writing and speaks from his personal experience.
 He had anything and everything that wealth and power could obtain and he found it empty of meaning.

 The clear message of Ecclesiastes is that a life without the One True God at the center of it, ruling over it, is “vanity and chasing of the wind.”